marclop/apm-server/testing/benchmark/scaling/README.md

     Flush-->|done|Available;
 ```

-Prior to `8.0.0`, the APM Server returned _503: queue is full_ response if requests couldn't be added to the
+Prior to `8.0.0`, the APM Server returned _503: queue is full_ response if Agent intake requests couldn't be added
-libbeat publisher within 1 second, which unintendedly provided a beneficial resource usage limit.
+to the libbeat publisher within 1 second, which unintendedly provided a beneficial resource usage limit.
 From `8.1.2`
 onwards, we added an internal semaphore with a size of `200`, to prevent the APM Server from running out of memory
 when the output rate is lower than the request input rate, in other words, if APM Server can't index events to
 Elasticsearch faster or at an equal rate it is receiving them, it mustn't run out of memory.
 The `200` size is based